krishnapulluri0906/serenity-bdd-gui-testsuite/README.md

 # Execute below commands on docker to setup zelenium grid
 1. docker pull dosel/zalenium
 2. docker pull elgalu/selenium
+3. docker run --rm -ti --name zalenium -p 4444:4444 -v /var/run/docker.sock:/var/run/docker.sock -v /d/zalenium/videos:/home/seluser/videos --privileged dosel/zalenium start

+Note - If any process is running on machine then you can kill the process and stop the container using below commands
-3. docker stop <selenium/hub container id>
+1. docker stop <selenium/hub container id>
-4. docker rm <container_id> - remove containers from the list of processes
+2. docker rm <container_id> - remove containers from the list of processes
-5. docker run --rm -ti --name zalenium -p 4444:4444 -v /var/run/docker.sock:/var/run/docker.sock -v /d/zalenium/videos:/home/seluser/videos --privileged dosel/zalenium start

 # Test zelenium grid running or not